mikelu-shanghai/mikelu-shanghai.github.io/ME2AI-LearningTutorialReferenceSummary.md

 1. The learning materials are listed basically from easy to hard; and will be updated continuously.
 2. Abbreviation remarks: [B]=book, [W]=website, [OW]=official website, [V]=video,  [N]=lecture notes, [G]=github repo., [OG]=official github repo., can be added such as  [B+W+G]=book & website & github repo.
-3. Important books or other references and materialsI might have been missed, please don't hesitate to tell me your suggestion, @mikelu-shanghai, THANK YOU VERY MUCH!
+3. Important books or other references and materials might have been missed, please don't hesitate to tell me your suggestion, @mikelu-shanghai, THANK YOU VERY MUCH!